microsoft/aitour-get-started-with-fabric/lab/tutorial-4-create-dashboard.md

-# Real-Time Intelligence tutorial part 5: Create a Real-Time dashboard
+# Real-Time Intelligence tutorial part 4: Create a Real-Time dashboard

-In this part of the tutorial, you learn how to create a Real-Time dashboard in Real-Time Intelligence.
+In this part of the tutorial, learn how to create a Real-Time dashboard in Real-Time Intelligence.
 You create a KQL query, create a Real-Time dashboard, add a new tile to the dashboard, and explore the data visually by adding an aggregation.

 ## Create a Real-Time dashboard